-PRIORITY: The Planning District localities urge and support state and federal efforts and financial incentives that assist localities and their communities in deploying universal, affordable access to broadband technology in unserved areas.
+PRIORITY: The Planning District's member localities urge and support state and federal efforts and financial incentives that assist localities and their communities in deploying universal, affordable access to broadband technology in unserved areas.

-Access to broadband, or high-speed internet, is essential in the 21st century for economic growth, equity in access to public education and health services, community growth, and remote work.
-Localities understand the importance of robust broadband for economic viability; the COVID-19 pandemic has further stressed the need for broadband for homes and businesses, and to address K-12 education and telemedicine access without delay.
+Access to high-speed internet, is essential in the 21st century for economic growth, equity in access to public education and health services, community growth and remote work.
+Localities understand the importance of robust broadband for economic viability; the COVID-19 pandemic further stressed the need for broadband for homes and businesses, and to address K-12 education and telemedicine access without delay.
+Cooperative efforts among private broadband, internet and wireless companies, and electric cooperatives, to ensure access to service at an affordable cost are key.
 Approaches that utilize both fiber and wireless technologies, public/private partnerships and regulated markets that provide a choice of service providers and competitive prices should be utilized.
 Accordingly, we support the ability of localities to establish, operate and maintain sustainable broadband authorities to provide essential broadband to communities.

-We believe state and federal support for broadband expansion should include the following:
+We believe state and federal support for broadband expansion should include the following: • While we appreciate state actions that have substantially increased funding for the Virginia Telecommunication Initiative (VATI), we support state and federal efforts to offset further funding requirements and to address concerns such as easement usage associated with deployment.

-- Additional state general fund dollars for localities/private sector providers to help extend service to areas presently unserved by any broadband provider.
-We appreciate state actions that have substantially increased funding for the Virginia Telecommunication Initiative (VATI) in recent years, but believe additional, significant increases in investment are critical. - A statewide comprehensive plan for broadband and state support for local governments that are developing or implementing local or regional broadband plans. - Provisions and incentives that would provide a sales tax exemption for materials used to construct broadband infrastructure. - Support for linking broadband efforts for education and public safety to private sector efforts to serve businesses and residences. - Maintaining local land use, permitting, fee and other local authorities. - Consideration of proposals that would subject broadband to stricter and more developed regulation as a public utility.
+• Provisions and incentives that would provide a sales tax exemption for materials used to construct broadband infrastructure.

+• Support for linking broadband efforts for education and public safety to private sector efforts to serve businesses and residences.

+• Maintaining local land use, permitting, fee and other local authorities.